 The Authorization Registry-role is fulfilled by a legal entity who provides solutions for adhering parties for the storage of delegation- and authorisation information.
-An AuthoriZation Registry:
+An Authorization Registry:

-- Can hold information on delegations to Service Consumers; i.e. information indicating what parts of the rights of an Entitled Party are delegated to a Service Consumer. - Can hold information on authorisations of humans representing a Service Consumer; i.e. information indicating which humans are authorised to act on a Service Consumer's behalf. - Can check, on the basis of this information, whether a human or machine representing a legal entity is authorised to take delivery of a service; - Can confirm whether this is the case to the Service Provider.
+- Can hold information on delegations to Service Consumers; i.e. information indicating what parts of the rights of an Entitled Party are delegated to a Service Consumer. - Can check, on the basis of this information, whether a machine representing a legal entity is authorised to take delivery of a service; - Can confirm whether this is the case to the Service Provider.